How do I completely remove Chrome from my Mac: A step-by-step guide

 When you completely remove Chrome from your computer, you erase your browsing data as well.
 But it could still store on Google’s servers if syncing is on.
 So first, clear your browsing data from your Google Account and other devices.
 Here’s how to do that:

-- Open Chrome and clickat the top right.
+- Open Chrome and click the icon with three dots top right.

 - Choose More tools > Clear Browsing Data.